jmgoodman/Riddlers-538/README.md

 # Riddlers-538
- Repository for various riddler solutions
+ Repository for various solutions of problems posted by FiveThirtyEight's [The Riddler](https://fivethirtyeight.com/tag/the-riddler/) column.